-When New Moon Press first released Wetland Riders in 1994 the book was so far ahead of its time that—nearly 25 years later—it still is!
+When New Moon Press first released Wetland Riders in 1994 the book was so far ahead of its time that—more than 25 years later—it still is!

 The groundbreaking text was the first and only popular work to document the origins and tactics of the Coastal Conservation Association, a corporate-backed “non-profit” that’s shutting off the public’s access to many choice wild-caught fish.